Protein Day 2021: Saffola Mealmaker Soya, Good Food Institute join other nutrition organisations as supporters to the Right To Protein initiative

-Mumbai (Maharashtra) [India], February 26 (ANI/BusinessWire India): Marico's Saffola Mealmaker Soya Chunks, Good Food Institute India (GFI India) and Soy Food Promotion & Welfare Association (SFPWA), along with brands such as BVeg, SoyVita, Sonic Biochem, Maa Soy, Biryas and NutraFactri have been onboarded as 'Supporters' to the Right To Protein initiative, which introduced the first Protein Day on February 27 last year.
+Mumbai (Maharashtra) [India], February 27 (ANI/Mediawire): Marico's Saffola Mealmaker Soya Chucks, Good Food Institute India (GFI India) and Soy Food Promotion and Welfare Association (SFPWA), along with brands such as BVeg, SoyVita, Sonic Biochem, Maa Soy, Biryas and NutraFactri have been onboarded as 'Supporters' to the Right To Protein initiative, which introduced the first Protein Day on February 27 last year.

 "Unlike vitamins and minerals, macronutrients such as protein have long been ignored in our daily meals.
 An average consumer is unaware of protein-rich food sources that can help them meet their daily requirement.
 So, as we approach Protein Day 2021, we have joined the Right To Protein initiative as a supporter to lend our expertise to drive awareness of the need for protein and protein-rich foods in India.
 We believe there is a need to drive this awareness about the benefits and availability of foods that are rich in protein - especially those foods that meet the varying preferences and palates of the Indian diaspora," said Dr Sudhakar Mhaskar, Chief Technology Officer, Research and Development, Marico Limited.